 Why the SPG Card Is Not Worth Keeping After the 1st Year

 I’ve always been surprised when the Starwood card is touted as a great card to keep and how it is more valuable than your 1st born – because it isn’t to me!

-Full disclosure – I represented the Starwood credit card at the Frequent Traveler University in April where it won the Best Credit Card in the Galaxy, but I still think that a combination of the fee-free Chase Freedom and any one of the transferable Chase Ultimate Rewards cards (Chase Sapphire Preferred, Chase Ink Bold, Chase Ink Plus, or JP Morgan Select) is a better choice for the average American who is not a Big Spender.
+Full disclosure – I represented the Starwood credit card at the Frequent Traveler University in April where it won the Best Credit Card in the Galaxy, but I still think that a combination of the fee-free Chase Freedom and any one of the transferable Chase Ultimate Rewards cards (Chase Sapphire Preferred, Chase Ink Bold, Chase Ink Plus) is a better choice for the average American who is not a Big Spender.

 That’s because you can earn 5X Ultimate Rewards points on the Chase Freedom (a no annual fee card) which can be transferred to airlines or hotels, get additional Ultimate Rewards points through the Ultimate Rewards shopping portal, and pay no foreign exchange transaction fee on any one of the transferable Ultimate Rewards cards.